 Summary:

-If the borrower has no risk capital to lose, they may walk away if things get tough and the investment does not work out, leaving the lender with the burden of a problematic investment.
+If the Borrower has no risk capital to lose, they may walk away if conditions deteriorate and the investment does not work out, leaving the lender with a problematic investment.

 A lender does not want to take all the risks as a quasi-joint venture partner.